Lambrie/Lambrie.github.io/_posts/2020-07-27-one-liners.md

 [(10, -2), (2, 1), (11, 3), (7, 4)]
 ```

-Populating a dictionary using a tenary operator
+Populating a dictionary using a ternary operator
 {% highlight python %}
 {"id": "xxx_xxx_xxx", "type": _type if _type else "Unknown" }
 {% endhighlight %}